 About / Bio

-I've also played sideman to a bunch of swell artists, Frederick Thomas (of hitmaking 90s band Natural Selection), Jeremy Johnson, Bill Geezy (of Stoney Lonesome), The Ramps, Jon Rodine, Molly Maher, Paul Bergen, Becky Kapell, and Erik Koskinen.
+I’ve also played sideman to a bunch of swell artists, Frederick Thomas & Natural Selection,Them That Dare, Emmaline Muchmore, In2ition, Jeremy Johnson, Bill Geezy, Jon Rodine, Molly Maher, Paul Bergen, Dan Gaarder, Becky Kapell, and Erik Koskinen.

 Clark Adams